valpb666/Proyecto-Base-de-Datos/README.md

 SET entidad_residencia = NULL WHERE entidad_residencia IS NULL OR entidad_residencia ILIKE 'SE IGNORA';

 UPDATE staging
-SET municipio_residencia = NULL WHERE municipio_residencia IS NULL OR municipio_residencia ILIKE 'SE IGNORA' OR municipio_residencia ILIKE 'NO ESPECIFICADO' OR municipio_residencia ILIKE 'NINGUNO;
+SET municipio_residencia = NULL WHERE municipio_residencia IS NULL OR municipio_residencia ILIKE 'SE IGNORA' OR municipio_residencia ILIKE 'NO ESPECIFICADO' OR municipio_residencia ILIKE 'NINGUNO';

 UPDATE staging
 SET escolaridad = NULL WHERE escolaridad IS NULL OR escolaridad ILIKE 'SE IGNORA' OR escolaridad ILIKE 'NO ESPECIFICADO';